justbest23/systemwide-docker-updater/README.md

 # Docker Compose Finder & Symlinker
+# README is a WIP!

+## This README does not talk about the image-updater.sh script.
+THIS IS A BAD README

 This project provides a Bash utility to locate all Docker Compose files on a system and create symlinks to them in a single, central directory for easier management and discovery.
 It also supports exclusion rules and automatic cleanup of stale links.